cainephung/cainephung/README.md

 - A modern e-commerce site using Next.js, CSS animations, and Sanity.io
 - Contributed to a React Native capstone project with Firebase MFA, WebSocket-based chat, and Signal Protocol encryption

-I enjoy working with React, TypeScript, Node.js, Firebase, FastAPI (Python), PostgreSQL, .NET, and Docker.
+I enjoy working with Python, React, TypeScript, Node.js, Firebase, FastAPI, PostgreSQL, .NET, and Docker, and I'm always eager to learn new technologies.
 ---

 ## What I’ve Been Working On